-- Difficulty fully opening your mouth or swallowing
+- A hard time fully opening your mouth or swallowing

 If you think you have an abscess, call your dentist.
 If you cannot reach a dentist, go to a hospital's emergency department for evaluation, especially if you feel sick.

-- If an infection becomes so painful that it cannot be managed by nonprescription medicines, see your doctor or dentist for drainage.
+- If an infection becomes so painful that it can’t be managed by nonprescription medicines, see your doctor or dentist for drainage.

-- If you develop fever, chills, nausea, vomiting, or diarrhea as a result of a dental abscess, see your doctor.
+- If you get a fever, chills, nausea, vomiting, or diarrhea as a result of a tooth abscess, see your doctor.

-- If you have intolerable pain, difficulty breathing or swallowing, seek immediate medical care in the emergency room.
+- If you have pain you can’t stand, or a hard time breathing or swallowing, seek medical care right away in the emergency room.

-A doctor or dentist often can determine by a physical exam if you have a drainable abscess.
+A doctor or dentist often can use a physical exam to tell if you have a drainable abscess.
 X-rays of the teeth may be necessary to show small abscesses that are at the deepest part of the tooth.

-- Many people who have cavities or toothaches can take NSAIDs, or nonsteroidal anti-inflammatory medicines, such as ibuprofen (Advil, Motrin) or naproxen (Aleve), or pain medicine such as acetaminophen (Tylenol) as needed for relief of pain.
-Check with your doctor first is you have any medical problems or if you take any other medicines.
+Many people who have cavities or toothaches can take NSAIDs, or nonsteroidal anti-inflammatory drugs, such as ibuprofen or naproxen, or pain medicine such as acetaminophen as needed to relieve pain.
+Check with your doctor first if you have any medical problems or if you take any other medicines.

-With a dental abscess, as with each and every illness, comply with your doctor's instructions for follow-up care.
+With a dental abscess, as with every other illness, follow your doctor's instructions for follow-up care.
 Proper treatment often means reassessment, multiple visits, or referral to a specialist.
 Cooperate with your doctors by following instructions carefully to ensure the best possible health for you and your family.

 Prevention plays a major role in maintaining good dental health.
-Daily brushing and flossing, and regular dental checkups can help prevent tooth decay and dental abscesses.
+Daily brushing and flossing, and regular dental checkups can help prevent tooth decay and tooth abscesses.

 - Remember to brush, floss, and rinse as directed by your dentist.

-- If tooth decay is discovered early and treated promptly, cavities that could develop into abscesses can usually be corrected.
+- If tooth decay is found early and treated promptly, cavities that could lead to abscesses can usually be corrected.

-- Dental abscesses that have extended to the floor of the mouth or to the neck can threaten a person's airway and ability to breathe and may be life-threatening unless they are properly drained.
+If it’s not treated, a tooth abscess can spread to the floor of the mouth or to the neck and threaten your airway and ability to breathe.
+This may be life-threatening unless it’s properly drained.